Updated: December 10, 2024

 Potential Pitfalls of Purchasing Property in Cascais, Portugal

-It’s important to consider the potential pitfalls when buying property in Cascais and other regions of the country you are interested in investing in.
 During the process, you could encounter legal complexities with property title deeds or debts attached to the property that could lead to lengthy legal battles.
+Additionally, if you don’t speak Portuguese, you will need help navigating the language barrier and clearly understanding the details related to the buying process.

-Besides the purchase price, you will also need to account for additional expenses beyond the property prices, for instance, mortgage costs for foreign buyers, property taxes, notary fees, and registration expenses.
+Besides the purchase price, you will also need to account for additional expenses, such as mortgage costs for foreign buyers, property taxes, notary fees, and registration expenses.
 Overlooking local regulations or tax laws could lead to fines or unexpected financial obligations.

 Seeking the professional advice of a buyer’s agent or experienced local real estate agent will help you understand the intricacies of property acquisition in Portugal, navigate setbacks successfully, and save you from a number of potential roadblocks that may impact the sale.